-In addition to dynamic devPrivates (see the section on devPrivates below), the pixmap data structure has two fields that are private to the device.
+In addition to dynamic devPrivates (see the section called "Wrappers and Privates" below), the pixmap data structure has two fields that are private to the device.
 Although you can use them for anything you want, they have intended purposes. devKind is intended to be a device specific indication of the pixmap location (host memory, off-screen, etc.).
-In the sample server, since all pixmaps are in memory, devKind stores the width of the pixmap in bitmap scanline units. devPrivate is probably a pointer to the bits in the pixmap.
+In the sample server, since all pixmaps are in memory, devKind stores the width of the pixmap in bitmap scanline units. devPrivate is usually a pointer to the bits in the pixmap.